No Excuses

 By Ross Enamait - Published in 2006

 One of the goals of this website is to destroy many of the myths pertaining to fitness development.
 You do not need an hour of training time to achieve a quality workout.
 You also do not need a state of the art training facility.
-As the video above illustrates, you can achieve a quality workout with little if any equipment.
+You can achieve a quality workout with little if any equipment.

 In the past, I have listed several strapped-for-time workouts.
 One example includes the 100-burpee challenge.
 Simply perform 100 burpees as fast as possible.
 You will not need too much time for a quality workout.